 Hi, I’m Claire Gillespie, Founder of Oglee Poglee, mum of two boys, and a champion for unleashing kids’ creativity!

-As a creative myself – a former glass-blower, with a 3D Design Degree and 8 years’ experience managing arts events – I’m tired of seeing children have their natural creativity go unnurtured.
+As a creative myself with a long career working in the craft and design sector managing events and supporting designers, I’m tired of seeing children have their natural creativity go unnurtured.

 Helping parents unleash their kids’ creativity